JohnEBoyBaby/i.Q/README.md

 #i.Q

 ONLY 1 OF 'us' IS RIGHT ..!
-"SEE" YOU BACK HOME ..!
+"SEE" 'you' BACK HOME ..!
 PROMISE.

 ...
 IN THE NETHER WORLDS ..!